jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

             1. Subscriptions went up, paying journals at a yearly rate.

-            1. Travel expense reduced anticpated travel of Rebecca and Sarah are not going IMYM this year.
+            1. Travel expense reduced anticipated travel of Rebecca and Sarah are not going IMYM this year.

             1. Reduction of $2100 to $1740 for the year in utilities expenses.

             1. Pledge overage in revenue reduction from %40 to around %20

-            1. Emergency fund of $500 discisionary funds for use by M&O
+            1. Emergency fund of $500 discretionary funds for use by M&O

          Meeting accepts the great work on the Finance